gd404/git-tutorial/README.md

 # Git beginners tutorial
-This is a tutorial readme fiile.
+This is a tutorial readme fiile.git